rustsbi/rustsbi/README.md

 ## Minimum supported Rust version

-To compile RustSBI library, you need at least nightly Rust version of `rustc 1.88.0-nightly (d6c1e454a 2025-04-21)`.
+To compile RustSBI library, you need at least stable Rust version of `rustc 1.88.0`.
-We are going to target stable Rustc once version 1.88.0 is landed (on 2025-06-25).
+The RustSBI Prototyper and ArceBoot requires nightly Rust version of `rustc 1.97.0-nightly (4b0c9d76a 2026-05-10)`.

 ## Build this project